-In response to then-President John F. Kennedy's desire for the Armed Forces to possess an unconventional warfare capability, the SEAL teams in the Atlantic and Pacific fleets were officially established, effective Jan.
+In response to then-President John F. Kennedy's desire for the Armed Forces to possess an unconventional warfare capability, the SEAL teams in the Atlantic and Pacific fleets were established officially, effective Jan.
 1, 1962.
 SEAL Teams 1 and 2 were commissioned with 10 officers and 50 enlisted men each.
 Since that time, the SEAL teams have grown impressively in number and capability.

 - SEAL Team 1